apnadkarni/blt/doc/tree.rst

     Copy tags from *srcNode* to the new node.
 The default is to not copy tags.

-*treeName* **degree** *node*
+*treeName* **degree** *nodeName*
-  Returns the number of children of *node*.
+  Returns the number of children of *nodeName*.

-*treeName* **delete** ?\ *node* ... ?
+*treeName* **delete** ?\ *nodeName* ... ?
   Recursively deletes one or more nodes from the tree.
 The node and all its descendants are removed.
 The one exception is the root node.
 In this case, only its descendants are removed.
 The root node will remain.
   Any tags or traces on the nodes are released.

-*treeName* **depth** *node*
+*treeName* **depth** *nodeName*
   Returns the depth of the node.
 The depth is the number of levels from the node to the root of the tree.
 The depth of the root node is 0.

-*treeName* **dir** *node* *path* ?\ *switches* ... ?
+*treeName* **dir** *nodeName* *path* ?\ *switches* ... ?
-  Loads the directory listing of *path* into the tree at node *node*.
+  Loads the directory listing of *path* into the tree at node *nodeName*.

   The following switches are available:

   **-fields** *list*
-    Specifies the fields to be collected and written into the tree.
-    *List* is a TCL list of field names.
-Any of the field names below may be used.
+    Specifies what directory information is to be added as fields in the tree.  *FieldsList* is a TCL list of field names.
+The valid field names is listed below.

     **size**
-      Collects a decimal string giving the size of file name in bytes.
+      Adds a decimal string giving the size of file name in bytes.
     **mode**
-      Collects a decimal string giving the mode of the file or directory.
+      Adds a decimal string giving the mode of the file or directory.
       The 12 bits corresponding to the mask 07777 are the file mode bits and the least significant 9 bits (0777) are the file permission bits.
     **type**
-      Collects the type of the file or directory.
+      Adds the type of the file or directory.
 The type of file name will be one of "file", "directory", "characterSpecial", "blockSpecial", "fifo", "link", or "socket".
     **uid**
-      Collects the user ID of the owner of the file or directory.
+      Adds the user ID of the owner of the file or directory.
     **gid**
-      Collects the group ID of the owner of the file or directory.
+      Adds the group ID of the owner of the file or directory.
     **atime**
-      Collects a decimal string giving the time at which file name was last accessed.
+      Adds a decimal string giving the time at which file name was last accessed.
     **ctime**
-      Collects a decimal string giving the time at which the status of file name was changed.
+      Adds a decimal string giving the time at which the status of file name was changed.
 Status may be changed by writing or by setting inode information (i.e., owner, group, link count, mode, etc.).
     **mtime**
-      Collects a decimal string giving the time at which file name was last modified.
+      Adds a decimal string giving the time at which file name was last modified.
     **all**
-      Collect the all the above fields.
+      Adds all the above fields.

   **-hidden**
     Include hidden files (files that start with a ".")